 If you believe that I’m Hitler because I ignore emails from horny Indian guys then you may as well click elsewhere while making sure to never, ever ignore a horny Indian guy to make up for the awfulness of my not fucking all horny Indian dudes.
 I’ve had plenty enough hatred and bullying over a decision I made for my mental health, thank you very much.

 The stress was enormous.
 Jill had continual, serious health issues.
 I was not prepared to care for her at the level that was needed; I think we’d both underestimated what she’d need and I overestimated my abilities.
 I had not truly planned on being a caretaker or fully realized what it actually entailed.

-I lived in another country, and commuted to work in the US.
-I was perpetually jet-lagged from roughly 2014-2018.
+I lived in another country, but worked in the US.
+I was perpetually jet-lagged from 2014-2018.